 "Did she really say that?"
-Interrupted Davis, a bit doubtful.
+Davis interrupted, a bit doubtful.
 "Well, whatever the case, you better not complain if she comes to her senses and contacts me before you.
 After all, she was pretty friendly with me when she introduced herself."

 Lucas looked away.
-"Oh I won't worry about a thing," his lips pressed together and curled upwards to form a smug look on his face.
+"Oh, I won't worry about a thing."
+His lips pressed together and curled upward to form a smug look on his face.
 "Because she never got your number in the first place."